2268. Kitchen Robot

 scanf("%d", &n);

-The initial coordinates of the robot store in (x[0], y[0]).
+The robot’s initial coordinates are stored in (x[0], y[0]).

 scanf("%lf %lf", &x[0], &y[0]);

-Add a zero vertex to n bottles – the initial position of the robot.
-After increasing by one, n contains the number of vertices in the graph.
-The vertices of the graph are numbered 0, 1, …, n – 1.
+We add a zero vertex to the n bottles, corresponding to the robot’s initial position.
+After that, n is increased by one and becomes the total number of vertices in the graph.
+The graph vertices are numbered 0, 1, …, n – 1.

 n++;

-Compute the pairwise distances between the bottles.
-The distance between bottles i and j is equal to the minimum path along which one can go from bottle i to bottle j, having visited the edge of the table.
+Let’s compute all pairwise distances between the bottles.
+The distance between bottles i and j is defined as the minimum path the robot must travel from bottle i to bottle j, with the requirement that it must touch the edge of the table.

 for (i = 1; i < n - 1; i++)